MannLabs/scPortrait/docs_source/pages/module/pipeline.rst

 base
 #######

-A collection of base classes from which other classes in the SPARCSpy environment can inherit that manage base functionalities like logging or directory creation.
+A collection of base classes from which other classes in the scPortrait environment can inherit that manage base functionalities like logging or directory creation.

 Logable
 ==============